onuralpszr/onuralpszr/README.md

 <h1 align="center">Hi there👋 !
 I am <a href="https://fedoraproject.org/wiki/User:thunderbirdtr" target="_blank">Onuralp</a>!</h1>

 <p align="center">I am a python,opencv enthusiast with keen interests in AR,AI, system adminsistration and operating systems.
 I am a <a href="https://fedoraproject.org/wiki/User:onuralpszr">contributor and Mindshare member</a> at Fedora Project.
 I have been developing cool application and service projects by <a href="https://github.com/onuralpszr/">myself</a> for FOSS community.
+In my profesional life in recent events, I started to use kotlin along with google technologies such as ARCore and <a href="https://mediapipe.dev/">mediapipe</a>.
+Along with these two technologies, I added tensorflow in my arsenal for better understanding for medipipe library and doing more AI based on apps/products as well.
+I am also trying to contribute what I can into FLOSS and OSS projects to make everyone/developers life better.

 <br>
 <br>